sayaliwalke30/Kaggle-Projects/Bank_Loan_Prediction/Readme.md

-## Predict whether customer is eligible for loan or not
+## Predict whether customer is eligible for giving loan or not
 Problem Description:

 When a customer applies for a loan, banks and other credit providers use statistical models to determine whether or not to grant the loan